theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 #### Run in background
 If this checkbox is checked, the table extraction is executed as a background job in SAP.
-This setting is optional and is supported in combination with function module Z_THEO_READ_TABLE as of version 2.0.
+This setting is optional and is supported in combination with function module THEO/READ_TABLE or Z_THEO_READ_TABLE version 2.0.
 Activate the setting **Run in background** for long-running extractions with a large amounts of data that may run into a timeout error (“Time limit exceeded”), when using the foreground mode.

 {: .box-tip }